nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 ![Screenshot (140)](https://github.com/nisrinfrh/google_project/assets/157531427/260c80c0-d095-4fb6-848f-e52a115660b4)

-## *SHARE*
+## SHARE

-I created insightful visualizations of the data with PowerBi.
+I created insightful visualizations of the data with Power BI.

-For the presentation, I focus on the usage of the service by users according to their user category.
+For the presentation, I focused on the usage of the service by users according to their user category.

- *pie chart* showing the Ride type distribution of the users:-
+A pie chart showing the ride type distribution of the users:

 ![Screenshot (147)](https://github.com/nisrinfrh/google_project/assets/157531427/c705c0cb-a86e-4bc5-98d3-8cbdeac6e167)

- Then i followed by introducing a new column called *start_hour* that extracts the hour of the day when the users use the service.
+Then I followed by introducing a new column called start_hour that extracts the hour of the day when the users use the service.

-This is an important insight because it could help the service providers know what time of day to do repairs or maintenance for their bikes
+This is an important insight because it could help the service providers know what time of day to do repairs or

-with affecting their users negatively.
+Maintenance for their bikes without affecting their users negatively.

- *Line  chart*  to visulize most popular hour :-
+A line chart to visualize the most popular hour:

 ![Screenshot (153)](https://github.com/nisrinfrh/google_project/assets/157531427/c2366f20-d8ea-4ba4-95f8-2582bbeba717)

 Then  I looked at how each category of users uses the service per day of the week.